MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nc-acxstreams-evt_acx_stream_get_capture_packet.md

 ## -description

-The EvtAcxStreamGetCapturePacket tells the driver to indicate which packet (0-based) was completely filled most recently, including the QPC value at the time the driver started filling the packet.
+**EvtAcxStreamGetCapturePacket** tells the driver to indicate which packet (0-based) was completely filled most recently, including the QPC value at the time the driver started filling the packet.

 ## -parameters